 In a person who is obese, insulin signals are sometimes lost and tissues are no longer able to control glucose levels.
 This can lead to the development of type II diabetes and metabolic syndrome.

 Obesity and sex hormones

 Body fat distribution plays an important role in the development of obesity-related conditions such as heart disease, stroke and some forms of arthritis.
 Fat around our abdomen is a higher risk factor for disease than fat stored on our bottom, hips and thighs.
 It seems that oestrogens and androgens help to decide body fat distribution.
-Oestrogens are sex hormones made at highest amounts by the ovaries in pre-menopausal women.
+Oestrogens are sex hormones made by the ovaries in pre-menopausal women.
 They are responsible for prompting ovulation every menstrual cycle.

 Men and postmenopausal women do not produce much oestrogen in their testes (testicles) or ovaries.
 Instead, most of their oestrogen is produced in their body fat, although at much lower amounts than what is produced in pre-menopausal ovaries.
 In younger men, androgens are produced at high levels in the testes.
 As a man gets older, these levels gradually decrease.

 The changes with age in the sex hormone levels of both men and women are associated with changes in body fat distribution.
 While women of childbearing age tend to store fat in their lower body (‘pear-shaped’), older men and postmenopausal women tend to increase storage of fat around their abdomen (‘apple-shaped’).
 Postmenopausal women who are taking oestrogen supplements don’t accumulate fat around their abdomen.
 Animal studies have also shown that a lack of oestrogen leads to excessive weight gain.

 Obesity and growth hormone